semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 Go ahead and download the data [here](https://www.kaggle.com/fernandol/countries-of-the-world/downloads/countries-of-the-world.zip/1) from  Kaggle (Kaggle is a website where competitions are hosted by various companies then data scientists & ML engineers who come up with the best ML models win prizes).

-If the CSV (comma separated value) file is located in the same folder as the jupyter notebook (.ipynb) file, then we can just write the name of the CSV file without forgetting the .cvs extension like this
+If the CSV (comma-separated value) file is located in the same folder as the jupyter notebook (.ipynb) file, then we can just write the name of the CSV file without forgetting the .cvs extension like this.

 ```python